krsbox/mcp/ERROR_REGISTRY.md

 *   **Context:** After installing `git-changelog` via `uv pip install git-changelog` and attempting to run it using `uv run git-changelog` (and `uv run python -m git_changelog`), the command initially failed with "No such file or directory" or "No module named".
 *   **Resolution:** Reinstalling `git-changelog` using `uv pip install git-changelog` resolved the issue, allowing `uv run git-changelog --output CHANGELOG.md` to execute successfully.
 This highlighted intricacies in `uv`'s environment management and executable paths.
 *   **Impact:** Temporarily delayed the initial generation of `CHANGELOG.md` and required troubleshooting of `uv` command invocation.

+### Issue ID: ERR-008
+*   **Issue:** Bandit SAST tool removed from CI due to reported system overhead.
+*   **Context:** Bandit was integrated into `python-ci.yml` for security scanning.
+However, the user reported concerns about the system overhead introduced by the scan, especially for an LLM project.
+*   **Resolution:** The Bandit scan step and its dependency (`bandit`) were removed from the CI workflow (`python-ci.yml`) and `requirements.txt` respectively, to reduce CI overhead.
+*   **Impact:** Automated SAST is currently not performed in CI, increasing reliance on manual security review.
+This highlights a need to re-evaluate lighter security scanning alternatives in the future that align with the project's performance requirements.

+### Issue ID: ERR-009
+*   **Issue:** Markdown linter (`markdownlint-cli`) implementation deferred due to system overhead concerns and prioritization of light backup options.
+*   **Context:** Integration of `markdownlint-cli` into CI for documentation quality was proposed.
+However, the user expressed concerns over system overhead for LLM projects and prioritized implementing lighter backup options, leading to the deferral of this implementation.
+*   **Resolution:** Implementation of `markdownlint-cli` and related configuration deferred.
+*   **Impact:** Lack of automated documentation formatting and spell checking in CI.
+Requires manual checks for documentation quality.
+This highlights a need to re-evaluate lighter or Python-native alternatives for documentation linting in the future.